Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Which areas in Surabaya will have the best price growth over the next 5 years?

-The top three areas expected to have best price growth over 5 years are the East Surabaya corridor (Sukolilo, Mulyorejo, Rungkut, Gunung Anyar), West Surabaya premium belt (Wiyung, Dukuh Pakis, Sambikerep, Lakarsantri), and selective inner-city zones like Gubeng and Tegalsari.
+Over the next 5 years, the areas in Surabaya most likely to lead in price growth are the East Surabaya corridor (Sukolilo, Mulyorejo, Rungkut, and Gunung Anyar), the West Surabaya premium cluster belt (Wiyung, Dukuh Pakis, Sambikerep, and Lakarsantri where Citraland is located), and inner-city pockets like Gubeng and Tegalsari where renovated stock with genuine walkability commands a convenience premium.

 What property type will give the best return in Surabaya over 5 years as of 2026?

-As of early 2026, mid-market cluster and townhouse-style landed homes in the East and West Surabaya growth belts are expected to give the best total return, combining solid appreciation with steady rental demand.
+As of early 2026, mid-market cluster and townhouse-style landed homes in Surabaya's East and West growth corridors are expected to deliver the best total return over the next 5 years, combining steady appreciation with relatively reliable rental demand from families.

 How will new infrastructure projects affect property prices in Surabaya over 5 years?

-The top three infrastructure projects expected to impact Surabaya prices over 5 years are the Outer East Ring Road (OERR), flood mitigation and drainage systems, and MERR connectivity improvements linking eastern districts to employment hubs.
+The three infrastructure developments most likely to impact Surabaya property prices over the next 5 years are the Outer East Ring Road (OERR), the JLLT coastal road linking northern and southern parts of the city, and ongoing flood mitigation and drainage upgrades in lower-lying residential areas.

 How will population growth and other factors impact property values in Surabaya in 5 years?